Last updated: May 2022

 Never heard of Lot 20?
-You’re not alone – it’s a piece of legislation that’s been flying under the radar of interest for most of the population, outside of anyone directly involved with the electric heating industry.
-To get a better understanding of what Lot 20 is, you first need to understand the main directive it comes from: the European Ecodesign Directive (2009/125/EC).
+You’re not alone – it’s a piece of legislation that flew under the radar for most people not directly involved with the electric heating industry.
+To get a better understanding of what Lot 20 is, let’s look at the main directive it comes from: the European Ecodesign Directive (2009/125/EC).

 The Ecodesign Directive

-This directive was created so that all energy-using products would have a framework of basic requirements to make them as efficient and environmentally friendly as possible.
+This directive was created so that all energy-using products would have a framework of basic requirements to make them as efficient and eco-friendly as possible.
 When you consider the amount of energy we use on a daily basis, it’s easy to see why this legislation is so important.
-Think of all the products which require power in the average household – lights, computers, washing machines, vacuum cleaners, televisions, and an endless number of chargeable consumer electronics – then think of how many homes there are in the UK alone.
-Even if the efficiency of just one of these products is improved, the cumulative effect across the whole of the EU will be enormously beneficial and means we’re all using our resources more effectively.
+Think of all the products which require power in the average household – lights, computers, washing machines, vacuum cleaners, televisions, and an endless number of chargers.
+Then think of how many homes there are in the UK.
+Even if the efficiency of just one of these products is improved, the cumulative effect across the nation will be incredibly beneficial.

-As you can imagine, the term ‘energy-using product’ can encompass any number of appliances or utilities, large and small: from a standard gas boiler, to a solid fuel burner, all the way to an electronic phone charging dock.
+As you can imagine, the term ‘energy-using product’ can include any number of appliances or utilities: from a standard gas boiler to a solid fuel burner, all the way to an electronic phone charging dock.
 This is why products that fall under the scope of the Ecodesign Directive are split into several groups, or ‘lots’, so that more specific rules can be implemented for each product type.
-Lot 20 relates to local space heaters and includes storage heaters, electric radiators, radiant heaters and underfloor heating to name but a few – so you can see why it sparked our interest!
+Lot 20 relates to local space heaters and includes storage heaters, electric radiators, infrared heaters and underfloor heating to name a few – so you can see why it sparked our interest!

-Will Lot 20 apply once we leave the EU?
+Does Lot 20 still apply now we’ve left the EU?

-What will Lot 20 do for electric heating?
+What has Lot 20 done for electric heating?

-To comply with the new Lot 20 regulations, all local space heaters will have to meet a minimum efficiency rating expressed as a percentage.
-This differs between specific heater categories, however, most electric heaters will begin with a base rating of 30% to account for losses in Europe’s power generation infrastructure.
+To comply with Lot 20 regulations, all local space heaters have to meet a minimum efficiency rating expressed as a percentage.
+This differs between specific heater categories.
+However, most electric heaters will begin with a base rating of 30% to account for losses in Europe’s energy infrastructure.

 Electric radiators, infrared heaters and panel heaters are all classed as ‘fixed electric local space heaters’, and they must have at least a 38% efficiency rating if they have a nominal heat output above 250W.
 Other electric heating solutions such as portable electric space heaters, storage heaters and heaters below 250W, have separate efficiency targets.

-Efficiency is determined by how many energy saving features are incorporated into the product; so, simply put, if a product doesn’t have any of these functions, it won’t be compliant with the new regulations and will be prohibited for sale within the EU come next year.
-Manufacturing companies that specifically rely on the production of cheaper, low-end heaters may disappear entirely if they fail to update their range so we could be seeing the last of budget heaters with basic dial controls and inaccurate mechanical thermostats.
-The loss of these particularly wasteful and inefficient heaters will help to push the envelope of innovation, encouraging manufacturers to develop new ways of improving product efficiency and control.
+Efficiency is determined by how many energy saving features are incorporated into the product.
+So, if a product doesn’t have any of these functions, it won’t be compliant with the regulations and will be prohibited for sale within the EU and the UK.
+The loss of these particularly wasteful and inefficient heaters has helped to push the envelope of innovation, encouraging manufacturers to develop new ways of improving product efficiency and control.

-Now you know a little more about Lot 20, the next thing you may be wondering is how it will impact the end user.
-Lot 20’s inception will likely go unnoticed by most consumers, but in a way, that’s just as it should be.
-With manufacturers striving to hit new efficiency targets, it would be easy to assume that the price of heaters might suddenly skyrocket to compensate for expensive research and development, but this will absolutely not be the case.
+Now you know a little more about Lot 20, the next thing you may be wondering is how it impacts the end user.
+Lot 20’s inception has gone unnoticed by most consumers, but in a way, that’s just as it should be.
+With manufacturers striving to hit new efficiency targets, it would have been easy to assume that the price of heaters would have suddenly skyrocketed to compensate for expensive research and development, but this was not the case.

-Only existing technologies – such as digital programmers and open window sensors – will be used to achieve these new standards so any price increases will be fairly minor in order to cover the cost of these additional materials.
+Only existing technologies – such as digital programmers and open window sensors – have been used to achieve these new standards so prices only increased slightly to cover the cost of these additional materials.
 The new rules explicitly state that “ecodesign requirements should not affect the functionality or affordability of local space heaters from the end-user's perspective and should not negatively affect health, safety or the environment.”
 In short, customers will only see the benefits of these new rules by being able to purchase heaters with improved efficiency and a greater range of controls.
-So, if you find you're in the market for a new electric radiator in 2018, a Lot 20 compliant product will represent the very best the market has to offer.
+So, if you find you're in the market for a new electric radiator post-2018, a Lot 20 compliant product will represent the very best the market has to offer.

 How is the efficiency of Lot 20 products calculated?

-It would take forever and a day to calculate precise energy efficiency information for every single space heater on the market, so this EU legislation instead makes use of a simplified formula which assigns percentage bonuses or penalties depending on what energy-saving features the product may have.
+It would take forever to calculate precise energy efficiency information for every single space heater on the market.
+So, this legislation instead makes use of a simplified formula which assigns percentage bonuses or penalties depending on what energy-saving features the product may have.

 For the purposes of this calculation, we will be using the 38% efficiency requirement for a fixed electric space heater.
 All electric space heaters start with a base efficiency of 30%, so let’s take a look at what types of functions a product will need to have to meet the minimum requirements.